rileygelwicks/modules-22/w07-rails/d1-dusk-associations/README.md

 ### Using Your Associations

-1. In the terminal, run `rake db:migrate` to create the new tables.
+1. In the Terminal, run `rake db:migrate` to create the new tables.

 2. Enter the rails console (`rails c`) to create and associate data!